Improve your forecasting models for more accurate demand predictions

 Demand forecasting: Getting drivers in the right place ahead of time to improve pick-up times.

-Time series forecasting is a quantitative approach that uses information regarding historical values and associated patterns to predict future demand.
+Time series forecasting is a quantitative approach that uses information regarding historical values and associated patterns to predict future observations such as demand.
 Often, it’s broken down into trend analysis, seasonality, and irregular components.

 Trends: Trend data provides insight to the long term direction of predicted demand based on customer interest and adoption.